-Goal 2: Increase the Retention and Graduation Rates of Undergraduate Minority and First-Generation Students Strategies Action Priorities Time frame Responsible Unit or Office FSU 2.1: Sustain the implementation of continuing and new programs intended to enhance student success and increase underrepresented minority and first- generation student retention and graduation rates. a) Continue programs to enhance student success: Academic Success Network (ASN), Academic Enrichment Series, First-Year Student Progress Survey, TRiO Student Support Services (SSS), Academic Enrichment Series, Beacon Early-Alert system, and the Tutoring Center Services.
+Goal 2: Increase the Retention and Gr Students aduation Rates of Undergraduate Minority and First- G€ eneration Strategies Action Priorities Time frame Responsible Unit or Office irame Onit of Office FSU 2.1: Sustain the implementation of continuing and new programs intended to enhance student success and increase underrepresented minority and first-generation student retention and graduation rates. a) Continue programs to enhance student success: Academic Success Network (ASN), Academic Enrichment Series, First-Year Student Progress Survey, TRiO Student Support Services (SSS), Academic Enrichment Series, Beacon Early-Alert system, and the Tutoring Center Services.
 2008- 2018 Office of the Provost b) Implement new programs to enhance student success: Expanding the Academic Success Network scope, Predictive Analytics (PAR), and HelioCampus.
 2008- 2018 Office of the Provost